ericsonga/TeacherCSP/_sources/CSPStringDecisions/ch13_exercises.rst

         .. tab:: Answer

-            Define the procedure as shown below and be sure to test it.
+            Define the function as shown below and be sure to test it.

             .. activecode::  ch13ex9a
                 :nocodelens: